Black Russian Terrier: Care

 The Black Russian Terrier, because of its breeding as a working dog, has a very strong "work ethic", and needs a job to do in order to be happy.
 Early training is a must and they are very responsive to firm, consistent training, excelling at obedience competitions.
 They also perform well in other dog sports, such as agility, and Schutzhund training.
 They have a low-shedding coat, and need grooming several times a week.
 Dogs who compete in conformation need to be groomed a minimum of every three weeks to keep the coat in show condition.
 This breed forms a strong bond with a single person and will not thrive if sent to boarding facilities.
 The young Black Russian Terrier should not be forced to exercise as a pup and tend to sleep the majority of the day because they grow so quickly [around 1 kg per week], they may become hyperactive and destructive when older if not provided an outlet for its energy.
-Once the dog has reached maturity their energy level decreases dramatically and they are most content laying near their owner.
+Once the dog has reached maturity their energy level decreases dramatically and they are most content lying near their owner.